NMBS/SNCB M7 railcar

 The M7 cars are a series of bilevel rail cars of the National Railway Company of Belgium (NMBS/SNCB).
-Developed from the M6 cars, they are built by Bombardier Transportation and Alstom.
+Developed from the M6 cars, they were built by Bombardier Transportation and Alstom.
 The first car was delivered in September 2018.
 The M7 coaches are mainly intended as intercity stock, they will completely replace the M4 and partly replace the M5.
 Different types of M7 cars can be coupled to form loco-hauled or self-propelled trains similar to the German Twindexx Vario.

 History

-On 18 December 2015 the SNCB, Bombardier and Alstom concluded a contract to deliver up to 1362 bilevel rail cars of a new design.
+On 18 December 2015 the SNCB, Bombardier Transportation and Alstom concluded a contract to deliver up to 1362 bilevel rail cars of a new design.
 At the same time 445 cars were ordered obligatorily.
 The 65 motorized cars of this order are manufactured in Valenciennes by Alstom.
 Bombardier produces all the other cars in Bruges.
 The M7 cars shall be used in Belgium, the Netherlands and Luxembourg.

-The orders were expanded by 204 cars in 2020 and by 98 cars in 2021.
+Further orders were made in 2020 for 204 and in 2021 for 98 cars.
+By 2023, 1.049 carriages had been ordered.